Can I Sue an Employer for Work-Related Injuries in Louisiana?

 See If You Have a Lawsuit on Your Hands.
 Talk to a Work Injury Lawyer.

-At Tony Clayton & Associates, we provide our clients with world-class representation.
-Born and raised in Louisiana, Mr. Clayton knows firsthand what Louisiana workers are facing in their workplaces.
-He knows how dangerous it can be to work offshore, on the docks, in the factories, or in the plants and warehouses.
-His experience and understanding have allowed him to win hundreds of millions of dollars for his clients in verdicts and settlements, including the largest single-injury verdict in Louisiana history.
+At Clayton, Frugé & Ward, we provide our clients with world-class representation.
+Our team knows firsthand what Louisiana workers are facing in their workplaces.
+We knows how dangerous it can be to work offshore, on the docks, in the factories, or in the plants and warehouses.
+Our experience and understanding have allowed us to win over $1 billion for clients in verdicts and settlements, including the largest single-injury verdict in Louisiana history.

 If you want to know if your work injury case was caused by negligence, speak with us in a free consultation.
 We can discuss your legal options, talk about what happened to you, and help you understand the best path forward.
 Let us investigate your accident—we may be able to get you the justice you deserve and the financial support you need to move on.